pgrandinetti/standard-traffic-data/README.md

 Maintaining the database is a bit expensive for us, especially because this is a nonprofit, self-funded project.
 Therefore, we don't disclose the host and password, to avoid bots.

-But know this: if you request access and tell us what's your idea, we will definitely share it with you.
+But know this: if you request access and tell us what's your idea, we will definitely share the database credentials with you.
 Nobody's request was ever rejected so far.
 Open an issue to start collaborating!

-## Project contributors (if your name is missing, send a PR!)
+## Project contributors (submit a PR if your name is missing!)

 The list is in alphabetical order (by last names).